EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 - On turning the camera off and on again, the same symptoms repeat.

 In those cases, refer to the repair articles by [678vintagecameras](https://www.678vintagecameras.ca/blog/what-was-up-with-minolta-and-capacitors) (all affected models), [EverythingVintage](https://everythingvintage.uk/vintage-camera/minolta-xg-m-capacitor-replacement/) & [Andreas Thaler](https://www.photrio.com/forum/threads/minolta-xg-m-replacing-the-electrolytic-capacitors.203831/) (XG-M's), [High5Cameras](https://high5cameras.com/all-articles/repair/minolta-x-700-capacitor-replacement/) (X-700), and [Paul Beesley](https://www.paulbeesley.com/posts/minolta-x500x700-capacitor-repair) (X-500/300) for repairs if you are confident.
 If you aren't, you can also get them repaired professionally in most vintage camera repair shops.

+Sometimes you might have additional issues, such as Mirror Lock Up and Shutter Curtain Lock - refer to [this repair article by Gregpak](https://gregpak.com/i-did-the-minolta-x-370-capacitor-fix-and-then-i-discovered-the-real-problem/) to address this separate problem.

 ***